ViliLipo/jaffa-frontend-swalab2020/report.md

 discussion forum application named Jaffa, which stands for just a fast forum application.

 I also was curious to see how using machine queues could work in the inter-service communications in my application, so I decided to use RabbitMQ to deliver the messages in my Saga.
+Using machine queues in event transmission has certain benefits, like decoupling the micro-services from exact addresses as they can just send their messages to the right queue and let the message broker to do the rest.

 ### Saga